 - Drivers report a loss of cell signal + radio frequency when driving through this patch.

-- In terms of paranormal activity, travelers have heard disembodied voices, children’s laughter, snarling, and growling, through the radio static, when other signals are lost.
+- Travelers have heard disembodied voices, children’s laughter, snarling, and growling, through the radio static, when other signals are lost.

-- Drivers have also reported not only hearing unexplained phenomena but seeing it too.
-Sightings of ‘ghost vehicles,’ people, and orbs, are just some of what has been reported.
+- Drivers have also reported not only hearing unexplained phenomena but seeing them too.
+Sightings of “ghost vehicles,” people, and orbs, are just some of what has been reported.